Judo-Security/Judo-Node-CLI/README.md

 ./script.sh filename.judo
 ```

-In all alternives described above to store Judo file in cloud, it is assumed that the user has the appropriate SDK/CLI tool of the cloud provider set up in their system.
+In all alternatives described above to store Judo file in cloud, it is assumed that the user has the appropriate SDK/CLI tool of the cloud provider set up in their system.

 ### Client removal
 ```